Yuqi Gu

 Address: Room 928 SSW, 1255 Amsterdam Avenue, New York, NY 10027

-My research revolves around unobserved latent structures in statistics, machine learning, psychometrics and other social and biomedical applications:
+My research centers around investigating unobserved latent structures widely present in statistics, machine learning, psychometrics and other applications:

-• Deep generative models and representation learning with latent variables: I study identifiability and other essential properties inherent in deep nonlinear models and probabilistic graphical models.
+• Deep generative models and representation learning with latent variables: I study identifiability and other essential properties inherent in deep nonlinear models and probabilistic graphical models with latent representations.
 One goal is to propose more interpretable models and discover potential causal explanations.

-• High-dimensional statistics in the presence of latent structures: The high dimensionality and the latent structures pose double challenges to statistical analyses.
-I aim to develop rigorous estimation and statistical inference methods with theoretical guarantees.
-I am actively exploring spectral methods as one promising approach.
+• High-dimensional statistics with latent structures: The high dimensionality and the latent structures pose double challenges to statistical analyses.
+I aim to develop computationally efficient and statistically accurate methods with theoretical guarantees to recover latent structures and quantify uncertainty.

-• Latent variable modeling in psychometrics and beyond: I develop principled statistical methods and theory to model educational and psychological data with substantively meaningful latent traits such as skills, attitudes, etc. I am also interested in other applications in biomedical sciences.
+• Latent variable modeling in psychometrics and beyond: I develop principled statistical methods and theory to model educational and psychological data with substantively meaningful latent traits such as skills, attitudes, etc. I am also interested in other applications of latent variable modeling in biomedical sciences.

 My research is partially supported by NSF Grant DMS-2210796 (sole PI).